Advertiser Disclosure

 Final Thoughts

-Flying in this day and age can be inconvenient and uncomfortable even for able-bodied passengers, but for travelers with disabilities, the experience often ranges from a nightmarish juggling act to impossible altogether.
+Flying ican be inconvenient and uncomfortable, even for passengers without mobility restrictions.
+For those with limited mobility or who require a wheelchair, the experience often ranges from a nightmarish juggling act to downright impossible.
 But at least 1 aspect of the experience may be improved for fliers with a wheelchair, and we certainly hope other airlines will follow United’s lead and work on similar initiatives.
+Soon, travelers will be able to filter out flights on planes that can’t accommodate the size of their wheelchair.

 INSIDERS ONLY: UP PULSE